infiniflow/ragflow/api/python_api_reference.md

 #### offset: `int`

 The starting index for the documents to retrieve.
-Typically used in confunction with `limit`.
+Typically used in conjunction with `limit`.
 Defaults to `0`.

 #### limit: `int`